Introduction to Smart Manufacturing 100

 sensors

-A device, often within or attached to a device, that detects a physical stimulus and turns it into a signal that can be measured and recorded.
+A device within a device that detects a physical stimulus and turns it into a signal that can be measured or recorded.
 Sensors in smart devices make it possible for machines to communicate digitally.

 servers